-Aberrant RNA expression, regulation, and function can lead to disease.
-Our research group works toward finding chemical tools to probe the structure and biological function of RNA.
-We aim to understand what are the favored RNA motifs, the favored chemical structures, and the basic rules that govern interactions between RNA or RNA-protein complexes and small molecules.
-At the same time, we are interested in finding links between RNA structure and biological function, and we develop novel approaches to modulate RNA function with small molecules.
-For instance, we are interested in influencing splicing choices, inhibiting miRNA biogenesis, and changing the affinity of RNA-protein interactions.
-Our approach is highly integrated and iterative, spanning a variety of technologies such as structural and biophysical approaches, biochemical and cell-based functional assays, high-throughput screening, next-generation sequencing, and computational modelling.
-We are collaborating extensively with other RNA-focused groups at Novartis and academic institutions, and together we build relevant knowledge to treat human disease.
+Aberrant gene expression can lead to human disease.
+Our research group aims to understand how disease-relevant genes are post-transcriptionally regulated and to develop novel therapies to drug the undruggable at RNA biology level.
+For instance, we are interested in influencing splicing choices, mRNA translation efficiency or changing the affinity of RNA-protein interactions that drive certain post-transcriptional regulation steps.
+Our approach is highly integrated and iterative, spanning a variety of chemical biology technologies such as high throughput screening, biochemical and cell-based functional assays, high throughput transcriptomics and next generation sequencing, structural and biophysical approaches, chemistry and computational biology.
+We collaborate extensively with other groups at Novartis and academic institutions, and together we build relevant tools and knowledge to treat human disease.